robert-delwood/OpenAPI_Spellchecker/README.md

 **Allow copy to clipboard**.
 This check box controls copying to the clipboard.<br>
 If selected, lists or words will be copied to the clipboard according the behavior outline earlier.<br>
 If not selected, no list or word is copied to the clipboard.

+## Dictionary
+To identify misspellings, a dictionary file is attached to the application.
+The file is included during the installation.,
+It is in the same directory location as the application.
+It is **named words.txt**.
+This is a plain text file and is one word on each line.

+You may choose to use another dictionary file, as long as it's plain text, in the same location as the application, and is named named **words.txt**.
+The application can run without a dictionary file.
+In that case, the misspelling option will be not available to select.
+All the other view crition options can still be selected.

 ## Caveats
 *OpenAPI_Spellchecker* is offered and used as is.